Panacea Society: Membership

 In the 1930s, about 70 members were said to be living in the Bedford community.
 In 1967, the Bedfordshire Times reported about 30 members living there.
-When the last member, Ruth Klein (b.
-1932), died in 2012, the Society ceased to exist as a religious community.
+When the last member, Ruth Klein (born 1934), died in 2012, the Society ceased to exist as a religious community.

+Beliefs

+The panaceans originally believed that through overcoming sin it was possible for them not to die.
+After a number of deaths in their community including their founder they also allowed for the possibility that they would die and go to join immortal beings on Uranus until the return of Christ.

+The belief that Bedford was the site of the Garden of Eden appears to have evolved from events around the expulsion of Edgar Peissart from the group in early 1923.
+The expulsion involved an exorcism in the building then known as the garden room which would later become the chapel.
+This in turn lead to the development of a ritual known as Casting of Controls where members of the society, sometimes present sometimes not, would be exorcised with the intent of removing the controls of Satan over them.
+From this came the idea that the location of the chapel was a place that had always been somewhere Satan could not influence and hence the Garden of Eden.

 Charitable trust

 Whilst the religious society is no longer functioning, there still exists a charity whose main remit is to sponsor academic research into the history and development of prophetic and millenarian movements, as well as provide financial assistance to support the work of registered charities and recognised groups concerned with poverty and health in the Bedford area.
-The charity officially changed its name to The Panacea Charitable Trust in 2012.
+The charity changed its name to The Panacea Charitable Trust in 2012.

+The trust is wealthy; Frances Stonor Saunders, writing in The Guardian, noted "a long-term investment portfolio worth £20m, in addition to £3m in own use assets", and said that "The society's published accounts for the past five years show donations of nearly £500,000 to something called the Prophecy Project.
+Based at New College, Oxford".

 Panacea Museum

 In late 2012, it was announced that the charitable trust would be opening a museum detailing the history of the society, at 9 Newnham Road, Bedford.
-The Panacea Museum is in ‘Castleside’, a Victorian house that was part of the community's headquarters.
+The Panacea Museum is in 'Castleside', a Victorian house that was part of the community's headquarters.
 It tells the story of the Panacea Society and other similar religious groups.

-The museum also incorporates several other buildings, set within the gardens, that formed the original community's ‘campus’.
+The museum also incorporates several other buildings, set within the gardens, that formed the original community's 'campus'.
 The museum is open every Thursday, Friday, Saturday and Sunday between February half term and the end of October.